msarrias/exonize/docs/output.md

 ##### Other tables

-If you want to ignore the expansion constructions and analyze the matches directly, these tables contain the raw data:
+If you want to analyze the matches directly, these tables contain the raw data:

 | **Table**                                    | **Description**                                                                                                                                                                                                                                                                   |
     |------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|